The cuisine of Laos: features, popular dishes, fruits, drinks

 Popular dishes of the national cuisine of Laos

 There Mak hung (Tam mak houng) or Tam som - green papaya salad with garlic, hot pepper, fish sauce, lime juice, cane sugar, tomatoes, nuts, often served with rice.
+From the same Thai salad is different because is made with no added sugar.

 Som-mo (Som moo) - pickled sausage.